javierhf/technical-write-me/docs/articles/survival-kit/index.md

 In the following sections we'll talk more about these _blades_.

-## Blade 1 - Knowing Your Ground
+### Blade 1 - Knowing Your Ground

-**Know your ground before taking any further step.** Knowing your ground means _to know the deficiencies of our documentation_, and _identify what is preventing it from being successfull and effective_.
+**Know your ground before taking any further step.** Knowing your ground means:

+> To know the deficiencies of our documentation, and identify what is preventing it from being successfull and effective.

-**To know your ground you have to analyse your documentation** for example considering the elements of following checklist:
+**To know your ground, analyse your documentation** and consider the following checklist:

 - [ ] My documentation provide all the information any user needs to understand:
 > - _What it is_